robinrodricks/FluentListView/README.md

-How do I change the message that’s shown when the FluentListView is empty?[¶](#how-do-i-change-the-message-that-s-shown-when-the-objectlistview-is-empty "Permalink to this headline")
+How do I change the message that’s shown when the FluentListView is empty?
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 When an FluentListView is empty, it can display a “this list is empty” type message.